Guide (WIP)

 Table Columns

-The columns.tsx file is our known source of truth for the columns.
-If you are familiar with shadcn, you should feel right at home.
+The columns.tsx file is the source of truth for table columns.
+If you're familiar with shadcn, you should feel right at home.
 Check out the shadcn/ui docs for more information.

 Extending Tanstack Table Types

-We extend the meta types mainly for styling and filter functions.
-That way, we can avoid changing the data-table components itself.
+We extend the meta types mainly for styling and filter functions:

 import "@tanstack/react-table";